 This course will introduce students to fundamental concepts connected with the integrated activity of the human body in relation to its environment.
 Each organ system of the human body is studied from the perspective of structure, processes, and regulation.
-The course covers an introduction to the study of anatomy and physiology, basic chemistry, cytology, histology, the integumentary system, the skeletal system, the muscular system, and the nervous system.
+The course covers an introduction to the study of anatomy and physiology, basic chemistry, cytology, histology, the integumentary system, the skeletal system.
 The course will also foster in the student an attitude of scientific inquisitiveness and reasoning.
-Prerequisite(s): ENG 097, if required
+This course includes a laboratory section that has experiments and activities specifically designed to facilitated knowledge acquisition of course subject matter.
+Prerequisite(s): ENG 097, if required Co-requisite(s): BIOL 105 3 lecture and 3 laboratory hours per week